-A full explanation of the judging system and methods employed can be found in the "DCE Manual".
-Specific questions can be asked via the DCUK Judges Liaison Officer (or by person/persons approved by the DCUK Board).
+A full explanation of the judging system and methods employed can be found in the approved Judging Manual.
+Specific questions can be asked via the DCUK Judging Manager (or by person/persons approved by the DCUK Board).

-Judges comments will be supplied as WMA (MP3 on request) and will be available on show days approx. 15/20 minutes after each Corps has performed and also via website download approx. 24/48 hours after the contest - full details available on request.
+Judges comments will be supplied via the on-line system, Competition Suite, and will be available on show days approx. 10/20 minutes after each Corps has performed-full details available on request.